modelyst/dbgen/docs/usage.md

 ### Initial instance data

 Each fact has a similar structure: Extract, Transform, Load.
-This series of actions draws upon the knowledge our fact depends on, applies a transformation to this, and then appropriately stores this knowledge back into the schema.
+This series of loads draws upon the knowledge our fact depends on, applies a transformation to this, and then appropriately stores this knowledge back into the schema.
 Of course, there have to be some facts which do not depend solely on the the results of other facts for this process to